 The world today that relies on HR, needs HR to do more than just HR functions.
 “Learn non-HR stuff,” says Enrique.
 With HR at the front line of the talent acquisition business, the digitalization of HR is only fitting, along with acquiring an understand about agility, marketing and sales.

-The foundation of the Hacking HR movement is to bring people together and build community, consequently exposing them to all things that are important at the intersection of the future of work, technology, organizations, workforce digitization and innovation.
+The foundation of the Hacking HR movement is to bring people together and build community, consequently exposing them to all things that are important at the intersection of the future of work, technology, organizations, workplace digitization and innovation.
 Glean illuminating insights on these from Enrique’s interview with peopleHum.

 2. Andrew Spence on analytics and the future of workplaces